-With daily average temperatures ranging from 64 degrees Fahrenheit along the Dalmatian Coast to 54 degrees Fahrenheit inland in Zagreb, October makes for a pleasant time to participate in outdoor activities, like hiking or biking.
-Swimming too is still an option as the Adriatic Sea remains relatively warm until mid-October.
-Though the weather is cooler and the days slightly shorter, this time of year is certainly rainier than summer months—you'll want to pack your umbrella along with a couple sweaters.
+With daily average temperatures ranging from 64°F (18°C) along the Dalmatian Coast to 54°F (12°C) inland in Zagreb, October makes for a pleasant time to participate in outdoor activities, like hiking or biking.
+Swimming is also an option as the Adriatic Sea remains relatively warm until mid-October.
+Though the weather is cooler and the days slightly shorter, this time of year is certainly rainier than the summer months—you'll want to pack your umbrella along with a couple of sweaters.

 Crowds & Costs

-Outside the height of peak season, there are significantly fewer crowds to contend with and touring Croatia's popular attractions is certainly more peaceful.
-It is important to note starting in the shoulder season many hotels close for the winter, especially along the coast, and traveling between the islands will require a little extra planning as the ferries are operating on their winter schedule.
-Cities like Zagreb become a little livelier with the return of its residents from the coast.
+Outside the height of peak season, there are significantly fewer crowds to contend with, and touring Croatia's popular attractions is certainly more peaceful.
+It is important to note starting in the shoulder season, many hotels close for the winter, especially along the coast, and traveling between the islands will require a little extra planning as the ferries are operating on their winter schedule.
+Cities like Zagreb become a little livelier with the return of their residents from the coast.

 Where to Go

-While there are some definite advantages to traveling during the off-season, it's important to allow for a little planning, particularly along Croatia's coast as some of the hotels close for the season and ferry schedules pare down their routes.
-Most travelers will either start or end their trip with a few days in Dubrovnik, 'The Pearl of the Adriatic'.
+While there are some definite advantages to traveling during the off-season, it's important to allow for a little planning, particularly along Croatia's coast, as some hotels close for the season and ferry schedules pare down their routes.
+Most travelers will start or end their trip with a few days in Dubrovnik, 'The Pearl of the Adriatic.'

 What to Do